 Angola Oil & Gas (AOG) Announces 2025 Award Winners Amid Golden Jubilee Celebration

-The Angola Oil&Gas conference officially announced the winners of the 2025 awards during its landmark edition celebrating 50 years of Angola's independence.
-Recognizing excellence across the oil, gas and infrastructure value chains, this year's awards highlight the projects, companies and individuals driving Angolan development through innovative oil and gas projects.
+(MENAFN- News.Africa-Wire) LUANDA, Angola, September 7, 2025/ -- The Angola Oil & Gas conference officially announced the winners of the 2025 awards during its landmark edition celebrating 50 years of Angola’s independence.
+Recognizing excellence across the oil, gas and infrastructure value chains, this ye’r’s awards highlight the projects, companies and individuals driving Angolan development through innovative oil and gas projects.

-Angola's longest-serving petroleum minister, José Maria Botelho de Vasconcelos was honored for the Lifetime Achievement Award for his central role in Angola's oil diplomacy and sector reforms.
-His leadership spanned decades, cementing Angola's reputation as a leading petroleum producer and strengthening its voice in international energy affairs.
+A’gola’s longest-serving petroleum ministér, José Maria Botelho de Vasconcelos was honored for the Lifetime Achievement Award for his central role i’ Angola’s oil diplomacy and sector reforms.
+His leadership spanned decades, cement’ng Angola’s reputation as a leading petroleum producer and strengthening its voice in international energy affairs.

 Lifetime Achievement Award: Joaquim David

-Joaquim David, former Minister of Petroleum, is recognized for the Lifetime Achievement Award for his enduring contributions to Angola's oil and gas sector.
-His strategic leadership and commitment to institutional development helped build the strong regulatory and operational foundations that continue to support Angola's oil and gas industry today.
+Joaquim David, former Minister of Petroleum, is recognized for the Lifetime Achievement Award for his enduring contributio’s to Angola’s oil and gas sector.
+His strategic leadership and commitment to institutional development helped build the strong regulatory and operational foundations that continue to ’upport Angola’s oil and gas industry today.

-Azule Energy's Agogo Integrated West Hub Development – which came online in July 2025 - secured the Game Changer of the Year award for emerging as one of Angola's most innovative projects.
-Featuring the world's first FPSO with carbon capture and storage capabilities, the project represents a global benchmark in sustainable offshore development while boosting Angola's production outlook.
+Game Changer of the Year award for emer’ing as one of Angola’s most innovative projec’s.
+Featuring the world’s first FPSO with carbon capture and storage capabilities, the project represents a global benchmark in sustainable offshore developm’nt while boosting Angola’s production outlook.

 Explorer of the Year: Block 1/14 Partners

-The consortium operating Block 1/14 – including Azule Energy, Equinor, Sonangol and ACREP – won the Explorer of the Year award for their latest gas discovery, made at the Gajajeira-01 exploration well in Angola's Lower Congo Basin.
-Their efforts highlight the importance of collaboration in advancing frontier acreage and unlocking Angola's untapped non-associated gas potential.
+The conso–tium operating Block 1/14 – including Azule Energy,–Equinor, Sonangol and ACREP – won the Explorer of the Year award for their latest gas discovery, made at the Gajajeir’-01 exploration well in Angola’s Lower Congo Basin.
+Their efforts highlight the importance of collaboration in advancing frontier acreage and unlocking Angola’s untapped non-associated gas potential.

 CSR Initiative of the Year: Sonangol